In 2020, Idaho passed the Fairness in Women’s Sports Act. This law ensures that only females are competing in sports designated for girls and women.

 Well, not to everyone.
-Many athletic conferences across the country have implemented policies that allow males who identify as female to compete on teams designated for girls and women.
+Many athletic conferences across the country have implemented policies that allow males who identify as female to compete on women’s and girls’ teams.

 And many female athletes are already feeling the effects of such policies.
 Science and common sense tell us that males are generally bigger, faster, and stronger than females.
 They have larger hearts and lungs, denser bones, and stronger muscles.
 No amount of testosterone suppression can eliminate all those advantages.

 In Connecticut, two male athletes have taken 15 women’s state championship titles that were previously held by nine different girls.
 In Idaho, a male athlete crushed the competition and took first place in the women’s mile at the 2020 NCAA Division I Big Sky Conference Championships.

 Two female athletes at Idaho State University witnessed the latter example—a result that knocked one of their teammates off the medal podium and into fourth place.
 So they decided to do something about it.

 Who are Madison Kenyon and Mary Kate Marshall?

 Madison and Mary Kate competed on the women’s cross-country and track teams at Idaho State University.

 In the fall of 2019, their cross-country coach informed the team that they would be racing against a male athlete from the University of Montana in the upcoming season.
 In the previous three years, while competing on the men’s team, that male athlete had posted times that were faster than the women’s national records.

 Sure enough, Madison and Mary Kate found themselves at the starting line next to this athlete.
 And like most other girls, they lost.